svenssonjoel/lispBM/README.md

 3. Some special forms: Lambdas, closures, lets (letrecs), define and quote.
 4. Compiles for, and runs on linux-x86 (builds 32bit library, runs on 32/64 bit).
 5. Compiles for, and runs on Zynq 7000.
-6. Two eval functions, one of which evaluate tail-recursive programs to execute in constant(ish) space.

 ## Short term TODOs
 1. Implement some "reference to X type", for uint32, int32, float perhaps...
 2. Write a small library of useful hofs.
 3. Clean up a lot in eval and eval_cps.
 4. GC should be run when needed.
-4. Test the Zynq build more.
+5. Test the Zynq build more.
-5. Document code.
+6. Document code.
-6. Implement the boxed types ( int32, Vector, String etc).
+7. Implement the Vector, String and Char types).
-7. Implement some looping structure (since recursion is very limited).
+8. Implement some looping structure for speed or just ease of use.
-   Maybe not so limited anymore.
-Built in loops could be added for speed though..
-8. Be much more stringent on checking of error conditions etc.
+9. Be much more stringent on checking of error conditions etc.

 ## Compile for linux
 1. Build the library: `make`